Kudde/EDAN40-Functional-Programming/README.md

 3. Teach you the preferred style of writing Haskell code (you may wish to look up the expressions "point-free style", or "point-free programming".

 ## Assignment 2 - String Alignment
+In this assignment you will use Haskell to solve a fundamental theoretical problem from combinatorics.
+On the way you will learn to use memoization.

 ## Assignment 3 - Functional Parsing
+In this assignment you will create a parser and an interpreter for a small imperative language.
+The main goal is to get acquainted with a monadic way of solving a classical problem in computer science.